Simeen19/Employee-Performance-Prediction-/README.md

    - A regression model (Random Forest Regressor) is used to predict an employee’s performance rating.
    - We check how accurate it is using RMSE (Root Mean Squared Error) and the R² score.

-Python libraries like Scikit-learn, Pandas, and Matplotlib help in training and testing these models.
+Python libraries like Scikit-learn, Seaborn, numpy, Pandas, and Matplotlib help in training and testing these models.

 ## **4. Analyzing Results & Drawing Insights**